 Early Learning Coalition of Southwest Florida website.

-This Lee County Public Schools webpage provides helpful information about the process.
+Lee County Public Schools for information about the process.
 The process for charter and private schools may be different.